Chocolate Peanut Butter Ritz Cookies

 Here are my favorite sea salt flakes.
 The flakes are beautiful and tasty as a finishing touch to both sweet and savory dishes.

 Use almond butter.
 If you prefer almond butter over peanut butter, then go for it!
+Just make sure that the almond butter is thick enough to stay in between the two crackers.

 Only half-dip the sandwich cookies.
-This offers less chocolate, plus a peek at what’s inside the cookie.
+This offers less chocolate, plus a fun peek at what’s inside the cookie.

 Beyond Christmas… These cookies really deserve to be enjoyed all year long.
 Think about them for special occasions.
 How about with little heart sprinkles for Valentine’s Day.
 Or with school colored melts or sprinkles for football tailgating or a graduation party.
 Or for a birthday treat, customized with a theme special to the birthday person!